 The first draft of your complete paper will look like a journal article.
 Of utmost importance in this draft is the careful match of evidence to claims and data to argument.
 At this stage you should have a clearly articulated research problem, a clear and succinct critical literature review that logically ends with your research question(s), a clear and detailed methodological section, a clear and succinct data analysis section, and a compelling discussion section that hammers home your key points and advances an original contribution to the literature.
-The paper should include:
+The paper must include:

 - 1. Title Page: with name, date, word count.
 Include a title page footnote w/ Advisor, potential discussants, and target journals. - 2.
 Abstract: Abstract that conveys key elements of the research puzzle, sample/data, findings, and contribution (250-word max). - 3.
 Introduction: Introduction with a clear articulation/framing of the importance of this question for the scholarly literature and/or the welfare of society.
 Often intros are three paragraphs, with the first two outlining the issue/state of the literature, and the third indicating what this study, with this particular data, will do to extend that literature. - 4.
 Literature Review: A well-developed critical literature review where you use the literature (empirical and/or theoretical) to set up the contribution of your research.
 Use meaningful headers.
-Often this section ends with a one-paragraph summary and restatement of your research questions.

-- 5. Data and Methods: A clear, concise description of the sample, data and measures. - 6.
+Often this section ends with a one-paragraph summary and restatement of your research questions. - 5.
+Data and Methods: A clear, concise description of the sample, data and measures. - 6.
 Results: A presentation and analysis of the results that directly address the central question(s) of your research project.
 For those using survey or similar data, these analyses can use either the exploratory sample or the full sample.
 If you are still tinkering with the models, stick with the exploratory sample until the final paper. - 7.
 Discussion: Discussion section that demonstrates your contribution by tying findings back to the relevant literature; discusses limitations of the study; and provides avenues for future research. - 8.
 Conclusion: Brief conclusion section summarizing the contribution.
 This is typically only 1-2 paragraphs. - 9.
-Response memo (no more than 700 words, and not included in the overall word limit): The response memo details how you responded to the feedback you received.
+Response memo (no more than 1000 words, and not included in the overall word limit): The response memo details how you responded to the feedback you received.

-Final Paper: Due Wed April 17
+Final Paper: Due 10 April 5 pm

 Length: 7,000-10,000 words.
 Hard limit of 10,000 words.
+A journal will typically refuse to review a paper that is above their word limits.